 The research of the team KAIST (Korea Advanced Institute of Science and Technology) it is conducted on human cells and nematodes.
 It opens up the prospect of anti-aging therapies which, by activating this cellular pathway, can prolong life span.

 It is an enzyme that acts as a metabolic switch.
-It has been described as a protein that confers broad health benefits.
+It has been described as a protein that confers broad beneficial health effects.
 From improving cardiovascular health to extending lifespan.
-It is activated in response to low levels of cellular energy, as during exercise or during periods of calorie restriction.
+It is activated in response to low levels of cellular energy, such as during exercise or during periods of calorie restriction.

-An increasing volume of studies have found that activation of AMPK in animal models leads to dramatic increases in lifespan, causing an increase in research investigating this enzyme.
+A growing volume of studies has found that activating AMPK in animal models leads to dramatic increases in lifespan, prompting an increase in research investigating this enzyme.

 The new KAIST study focused on this path in a small nematode, the caenorhabditis elegans, often used by researchers as a model for studying lifespan.